Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: The Proposed Methodology

-In \cref{thm: Hajek true} shown in \cref{a:sec:Hajek_true}, we establish that the estimator based on the true propensity score is asymptotically normal with variance $\mat{J}\widetilde{\mat{V}}^{H}\mat{J}^\top$.
-Then, the difference between the asymptotic variance based true and estimated propensity score is $\mat{J}\mat{U}^\top \mat{V}_{ps}^{-1} \mat{U}\mat{J}^\top$.
-This quantity is large when the estimating equation based on the true propensity score is strongly correlated with the score function of the propensity score model.
-By showing that this difference is a positive semidefinite matrix, we establish that the use of estimated propensity score yields asymptotic efficiency.
+\cref{thm: Hajek true} of \cref{a:sec:Hajek_true} establishes that the estimator based on the true propensity score is asymptotically normal with variance $\mat{J}\widetilde{\mat{V}}^{H}\mat{J}^\top$.
+Thus, the difference between the asymptotic variance based on the true and the estimated propensity score is $\mat{J}\mat{U}^\top \mat{V}_{ps}^{-1} \mat{U}\mat{J}^\top$.
+This quantity is large when the estimating equation corresponding to the causal effect estimator based on the true propensity score is strongly correlated with the score function of the propensity score model.
+By showing that this difference is a positive semidefinite matrix, we establish that using the estimated propensity score leads to a more efficient estimator. \begin{theorem}